 I had no idea if he crunched the pellets or not, but now I knew what to expect when pushing a bullet down the barrel.
 I broke the breech open and placed a primer in position.
 Well here goes nothing.
 I pointed the gun at the target and lined up the sights.
 When everything felt comfortable, I cocked the hammer.
 I took a deep breath and lined up on the target again and held steady, then slowly squeezed the trigger.

 The bang from 50 grains of powder was not very impressive and the kick was very modest, but the smoke from the blast was impressive and I’m not sure why, but I liked it.
 I was hooked from the start.
 I re-loaded with progressively heavier loads; 100 grains, then 150 grains just to get a feel for the loading process and the gun.
 The report and the smoke was very impressive with 150 grains of powder, but the kick was still very manageable.
 Maybe it was a good thing that I put the new Flex Tech stock on the gun.
 OK, I knew how to safely load and fire the muzzleloader, the next step was to learn how to shoot accurately with it.

 Popularity of Muzzleloaders

 Though we are being told that the total number of hunters is decreasing, it seems like more and more people are getting into shooting and hunting with muzzleloaders, especially the modern in-line rifles.
 But compared with centerfire rifles, it is still just a drop in the bucket.

-Update: Since I wrote this, I have been able to get a muzzleloader buck mule deer tag for 6 years in a row and still have never run into another hunter in the field during the elk or mule deer muzzleloader hunts.
-I do see other hunters on the roads and in parking areas, but never in the field after I get off the road.
+Update: Since I wrote this in 2011, I have been able to get a muzzleloader buck mule deer tag for 7 years in a row and have only run into two hunter in the field during the elk or mule deer muzzleloader hunts.
+I have seen many other hunters on the roads and in parking areas, but rarely in the field after I get away from the roads.

 Loading, Shooting & Cleaning for Accuracy